-With the summer now fast approaching, LL.M. applicants around the world start asking themselves: What should I write about in my LL.M. personal statement?
+With the next 2016-2017 application cycle fast approaching, LL.M. applicants around the world start asking themselves: What should I write about in my LL.M. personal statement?
 And how should I write it?
-While there are internet and other resources on the subject (see our eBook with LL.M. personal statement samples), there is still much left to say on this topic.
+While there are internet and other resources on the subject (see our eBook with LL.M. personal statement samples and LL.M. application advice), there is still much left to say on this topic.
 Drawing from our own experience as former admissions committee members, we provide a fresh take on the basics – and pitfalls – of the art of effective LL.M. personal statement writing.

 What is the LLM Personal Statement?